aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Unstable Currents has a [10 - 20%] chance to cast an additional Shock Skill. x1
 - While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies. x1
 - You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
 When you Dodge, you gain [5 - 10] of your Primary Resource. x1
-- You may have 1 additional Hydra active, and Hydra's duration is increased by [14 - 24%]. x1